 If you do not have TV service you do not need to run the second script.

-Before running the attached script you should upgrade your Edgerouter to version 1.5/1.6!
+Before running the attached script you should upgrade your Edgerouter to at least version 1.5/1.6!
 Follow this guide for assistance upgrading your edgerouter.

 Buy an edgerouter: here